unfug-at-github/statistics-home-assistant/README.md

     refresh_interval:
       seconds: 1
 ```
-I'm trying to get the changes integrated into the core system, but as it seems this will only be happening partially.
+I managed to get some of the changes integrated into the core system, but not all of them.
-So far the calculations based on a single value has been accepted and the spikes are also done.
-These issues should be fixed with one of the next releases.
+The following changes were added to the core system:

+- spikes
+- single value issue
+- adding values to the buffer even when the value wasn't changed (has a similar effect like the refresh interval)

-It doesn't seem like I will get the remaining things in.
+It doesn't seem like I will get the remaining things in, so I leave this here as an alternative for those who want the other features as well.

 This enhanced component solves issues discussed here:
 [1](https://github.com/home-assistant/core/issues/119738)